seabassapologist/idea-no-hi-translation/lookup_tables.md

 *** *Tile data is present in ROM, but is not mapped by the Table*

 * Character tiles here are 8x12 pixels, 1bpp format, and 12 bytes each
+* Unlike the Full Width characters the missing english characters aren't used anywhere

 ### Full Width Text Table